 Property Division When Married Spouses Separate: How to Protect Your Inheritance

 In Ontario, when married spouses separate, property is divided pursuant to Part 1 of the Family Law Act (the FLA).
 A Net Family Property (NFP) calculation is completed between the parties — this is where each spouse’s debts and assets are calculated individually and then compared.
-Note this calculation does not apply to common-law partners.
+Note this property division calculation does not apply to common-law partners.

 Typically, the value of debts and assets that each spouse owns as of the valuation date (usually the day that spouses separate) is combined and then subtracted from each spouse’s combined value of debts and assets owned on the date of marriage.
 This results in each spouse’s separate NFP.
 The default rule under the FLA is that the spouse with the higher NFP is to owe the other partner half of the difference between the NFPs, which is called an Equalization Payment.